quibbble/go-quill/docs/README.md

 Description: "Description."
 Cost: 3
 Conditions: # list of conditions required to play this card.
-Targets: # list of choices that are validated against a list of targets passed by a user when playing a card.
+Targets: # list of chooses that are validated against a list of targets passed by a user when playing a card.
 Hooks: # list of hooks that are registered to the game engine on card play.
 Events: # list of events that are performed on the game state on card play.
-Traits: # list of spell characteristics that the card holds.
+Traits: # list of special characteristics that the card holds.
 ```

 ### Items